Writing Children’s Books

 Farewell

 Here’s where it all comes together with a simple but dazzling plan for the children’s or young adult fiction story you can’t wait to write.
-We’ll be waiting to see you through the next stage of our writing courses, The Ninety Day Novel Course, where the actual writing begins.
+We’ll be waiting to see you through the next step of your program, where the actual writing begins.

 You’ll be able to choose your children’s or young adult fiction writing coach to guide you every step of the way.
 You’ll work with a bestselling children's author working in the right age group for your chosen specialisation, with a wide range of experience writing middle grade novels, children’s picture books and creating stories that have appealed to children worldwide.
-They’ll oversee the structural matters of plotting and planning, drilling down into guidance on prose details, helping you write dialogue that’s convincing but age appropriate content too.
-(When you come on to the third phase of our program, The Big Edit, your children’s fiction editor will guide you through the different ages industry standards to ensure you find your place in today’s children’s book market.
-Whether you are thinking of self publishing or seeking a literary agent, they will raise your book to publishing standards.)
+They’ll oversee the structural matters of plotting and planning, drilling down into guidance on prose details, helping you write dialogue that’s convincing but age-appropriate content too.

 —Alex Webber